WEB DESIGN YORK

 Crafting a User-Friendly Experience

-Our primary aim was to create a user-friendly website that genuinely reflected Kirsty’s brand.
-We began by conducting informal interviews with her target audience—women aged 35-55 experiencing menopause.
-This helped us grasp their needs, informing the tone, content, and structure of the new site.
+My primary aim was to create a user-friendly website that genuinely reflected Kirsty’s brand.
+Using the information I gathered from the interview process, I was able to understand the users' needs, informing the tone, content, and structure of the new site.

 Designing for Visual Appeal and Accessibility